casangi/casadocs/docs/tasks/task_viewer.rst

 .. _Description:

 Description
+   **The VIEWER task is deprecated in lieu of IMVIEW and MSVIEW, which contain the exact same functionality.
+Please invoke the imview (msview) task for visualizing images or image cubes (visibility data).**

    The **viewer** will display images in raster, contour, vector or marker form.
 Images can be blinked, and movies are available for spectral-line image cubes.
 For MeasurementSets, many display and